canonical/testflinger/README.rst

   - List of images to associate with a queue name so that they can be referenced by name when using testflinger reserve

+- **global_timeout**:

+  - Maximum global timeout (in seconds) a job is allowed to specify for this device agent.
+The job will timeout during the provision or test phase if it takes longer than the requested global_timeout to run.
+(Default 4 hours)

+- **output_timeout**:

+  - Maximum output timeout (in seconds) a job is allowed to specify for this device agent.
+The job will timeout if there has been no output in the test phase for longer than the requested output_timeout.
+(Default 15 min.)

 - **setup_command**:

   - Command to run for the setup phase